Sichii/Chaos-Server/docs/articles/MetaData.md

 ### Unavailable (gray with a crossed out circle)

 * The criteria for available are not met
-* If the character is a master, all events before circle 6 will be unvavailable
+* If the character is a master, all events before circle 6 will be unavailable
 * If the character has an Advanced Class, all events before circle 7 will be unavailable

 ### Available (blue with an exclamation mark)